First Driving Lesson

 • Take notes – Some learners find it helpful to jot down what they learned after the session

-• Use recap worksheets – At Andrew’s, we offer downloadable PDF resources so you can review your lesson at home
+• Use recap worksheets – At Andrew’s, we offer downloadable PDF resources within our learner driver guide so you can review your lesson at home

 What Happens After the First Lesson?